 Delia is currently the President of the Energy Bar Association, a member of the Department of Energy's Electricity Advisory Committee, and an associate member of the Commodity Futures Trading Commission (CFTC) Energy & Environmental Markets Advisory Committee.
 She also is a member of the Lawrence Berkeley National Laboratory Future Electric Utility Regulation Advisory Group, American Antitrust Institute’s Advisory Board, The Electricity Journal Advisory Board, and is on the Board of the Women’s Energy Resource Council.
 She has previously served on the executive committee of the Board of the Consumer Federation of America.

-Before joining the Association, Delia was a senior associate at a large law firm, where she represented energy companies in a broad range of matters before FERC and worked on energy-related project finance deals for about seven years.
+Before joining APPA, Delia was a senior associate at a large law firm, where she represented energy companies in a broad range of matters before FERC and worked on energy-related project finance deals for several years.
 She also served six years as a commissioned officer in the U.S. Navy within the Naval Nuclear Propulsion Program.

-Delia earned her J.D. from the Georgetown University Law Center, M.S. degree in Industrial Systems Engineering from Virginia Tech, and a B.S. degree from the United States Naval Academy.
-Most recently, she received a Nonprofit Management Executive Certificate from Georgetown University; an Association of Corporate Counsel Mini MBA Certificate for In-House Counsel from Boston University Questrom School of Business; and successfully completed the John F. Kennedy School of Government at Harvard University, Executive Education, Nonprofit Financial Stewardship Program.
+Delia earned her J.D. from the Georgetown University Law Center; M.S. degree in Industrial Systems Engineering from Virginia Tech; and a B.S. degree from the United States Naval Academy.
+She received a Nonprofit Management Executive Certificate from Georgetown University; an Association of Corporate Counsel Mini MBA Certificate for In-House Counsel from Boston University Questrom School of Business; and successfully completed the John F. Kennedy School of Government at Harvard University, Executive Education, Nonprofit Financial Stewardship Program.